 Others opt to install a key lock between the portable solar power system that could only be dismounted or moved by using a special key.

 Another option is to install an HD camera that faces the thief, and it links it to a website that can be verified and checked from wherever you are.
 That way, if you leave your things back in the camp but you still have your smartphone, you will be able to check your campsite using your mobile data.
-It may not stop the thief from stealing your portable solar panels, but it will catch the face of the person who did it.
+It may not stop the thief from stealing your portable solar panel, but it will catch the face of the person who did it.

 Owners of portable solar power systems also tend to verify the serial numbers of their solar panels.
 Why?
 Because the serial number can be traceable, and if the thief is foolish enough to try and sell it, it can be tracked and verified.

-How to Clean Portable Solar Panels
+How to Properly Clean The Panels

 Dust and dirt can radically affect the performance of your portable solar power system because they reduce the amount of light that the solar cells can absorb.
 Especially in an outdoor environment where it is more common to find sand and dirt.